How much does a web designer earn? Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 Professional development is essential to any career path, especially in web design and development, where things change rapidly.
 Some employers may prefer candidates with relevant web design certifications.

-Consider a few online courses, Professional Certificates, and specializations led by industry leaders like IBM, Meta, and Google.
+Consider a few online courses, Professional Certificates, and Specializations led by industry leaders like IBM, Meta, and Google.
 These may help you expand your skills as a web designer and enhance your resume simultaneously:

 Google UX Design Professional Certificate: With this Google Career Certificate program, you'll learn to apply user experience design (UXD) fundamentals like user-centered design and accessibility.
 By the end, you'll have created a professional UX portfolio with three end-to-end projects: a mobile app, a responsive website, and a cross-platform experience.

-IBM Full-Stack Developer Professional Certificate: This Professional Certificate by IBM is designed to prepare you for a career in application development.
+IBM Full-Stack Software Developer Professional Certificate: This Professional Certificate by IBM is designed to prepare you for a career in application development.
 You'll learn to program using front-end and back-end languages essential to web design and development.
 By the end, you'll have built a GitHub portfolio with multiple projects.

 Glassdoor.
 “Salary: Web Designer in the United States, https://www.glassdoor.com/Salaries/web-designer-salary-SRCH_KO0,12.htm.”
-Accessed December 16, 2024.
+Accessed September 11, 2025.

 Glassdoor.
 “Salary: Junior Web Developer in the United States, https://www.glassdoor.com/Salaries/junior-web-developer-salary-SRCH_KO0,20.htm.”
-Accessed December 16, 2024.
+Accessed September 11, 2025.

 Glassdoor.
 “Salary: Senior Web Designer Salary in the United States, https://www.glassdoor.com/Salaries/senior-web-designer-salary-SRCH_KO0,19.htm.”
-Accessed December 16, 2024.
+Accessed September 11, 2025.

 US Bureau of Labor Statistics.
 “Web Developers and Digital Designers: Occupational Outlook Handbook, https://www.bls.gov/ooh/computer-and-information-technology/web-developers.htm#tab-5.”
-Accessed December 16, 2024.
+Accessed September 11, 2025.

 Zippia.
 "10 Best States for Web Designers, https://www.zippia.com/web-designer-jobs/best-states/."
-Accessed December 16, 2024.
+Accessed September 11, 2025.

 Glassdoor.
 “Salary: Freelance Web Designer in the United States, https://www.glassdoor.com/Salaries/freelance-web-designer-salary-SRCH_KO0,22.htm.”
-Accessed December 16, 2024.
+Accessed September 11, 2025.

 Glassdoor.
 “Salary: Contract Web Designer in the United States, https://www.glassdoor.com/Salaries/contract-web-designer-salary-SRCH_KO0,21.htm.”
-Accessed December 16, 2024.
+Accessed September 11, 2025.

 Zippia.
 "Web Designer Education Requirements, https://www.zippia.com/web-designer-jobs/education/."
-Accessed December 16, 2024.
+Accessed September 11, 2025.

 Editorial Team